Timing resolution from beam tests on thin LGADs down to 16.6 ps: Timing performance from 4 GeV/c electron-beam tests

-The timing resolution \trdut of all non-irradiated EXFLU samples studied at the Test Beam Facility is presented in Figure~\ref{fig:nonirrad_timeres} as a function of the injected charge, with the lowest measured value for timing resolution of each sensor thickness, \trdutmin, given in Table~\ref{tab:lowest_measured_timeres}.
-The values for \trdut use the single-sensor plane method and Equation~\ref{eq:time_res_quad_diff}, for a \trmcp of 5~$\pm$~2~\ps.
+The timing resolution \trdut of all non-irradiated EXFLU samples studied at the Test Beam Facility is presented in Figure~\ref{fig:nonirrad_timeres} as a function of the collected charge, with the lowest measured value for timing resolution of each sensor thickness, \trdutmin, given in Table~\ref{tab:lowest_measured_timeres}.
+The values for \trdut use the single-plane method and Equation~\ref{eq:time_res_quad_diff}, for a \trmcp of 5~$\pm$~2~\ps.
+The 45~\micron-thick sample is measured using the \betanoitalics setup, which although performed at the same temperature had a lower signal-event yield compared to data taken at the Beam Test Facility.
+The MCP timing reference in this case reported a \trmcp of 10~$\pm$~4~ps due to the lower incident electron energies, extracted using the same method as performed for the test beam data.
 The most evident trend is the effect of sensor thickness on \trdut, corresponding to the linear decrease in \risetime with substrate thickness highlighted in Figure~\ref{fig:rise_time_thickness}.

+The statistical uncertainty on \trdut calculated directly from the Gaussian fitting is $\lesssim$2\%.
+The number of selected signal events in the calculation of \trdut, both for LP and SP devices, is sufficient that the statistical contribution is negligible in the overall uncertainty.
+Another uncertainty contribution comes from the \trmcp measurement, although the 2~\ps uncertainty is as reasonable an estimate as possible with the available samples, given the low \trmcp of 5~\ps.
+The uncertainties on the \trdut estimates are extracted from the uncertainty on the width of the Gaussian fit to the difference in the CFD of the DUT and MCP, after which the 2~\ps uncertainty in the \trmcp is propagated.
+These uncertainties are minimal, varying across all bias points and thicknesses between 0.5 and 1.1~\ps for the non-irradiated samples.
+The 45~\micron-thick sample tested at the \betanoitalics setup has an uncertainty range of 0.8 to 1.5~\ps.

+A test was performed to verify the reliability in determining the signal amplitude due to the sampling rate of the oscilloscope, which directly affects the CFD.
+A large subset of signal data with amplitude within a 1~mV range was used.
+The functional form used to extract the amplitude was compared across different distributions, such as symmetric Gaussian, Lorentzian, parabolic, and Voigtian fits, and asymmetric Landau and skewed-Gaussian fits.
+The effect was found to be negligible on the overall timing resolution.
+Similarly, the means of extracting the CFD value were compared between interpolating a data point via a linear fit to the two closest sampling points at the 30\% threshold recorded by the oscilloscope, and using a spline fit along the rising edge of the signal shape.
+Again, there was no discernible effect on the timing resolution.